Skip to content

 *Source: Search Engine Journal

-Here, you’re paying for visibility or exposure to a particular audience on a platform that you don't own.
-It allows you to get in front of a new audience more quickly than organic strategies but they can only stretch as far as your budget allows.
+Here, you’re paying for visibility or exposure to a particular audience.
+Paid media allows you to get in front of a new audience more quickly than organic strategies, but they can only stretch as far as your budget allows.
 Examples include:

 Owned Media

 This refers to marketing that occurs on any property that you own and control.
-The great part about this is you get to include the content you want your customers to see.
+The great part about this is you have more control over the content you want your customers to see.
 Here are some examples:

 Earned Media